vasilakisfil/Introspected-REST/README.md

 And again, as with existing Media Types design, GraphQL creates a closed silo in your API and differentiating from the existing spec is nearly impossible.
-For instance, if you need to support an additional type, it's impossible because you are dependent to the existing libraries (creating your own GraphQL library is out of the question) and also you will need to break "the spec".
+For instance, if you need to support an additional data type, it's impossible because you are dependent to the existing libraries (creating your own GraphQL library is out of the question) and also you will need to break "the spec".